 Certainly Ukraine is the champion of digital identity with its impressive Diia app, which on the back of the Covid crisis has accelerated: “Governments want to move towards a digitization of everyday life by bringing together almost all services on the telephone.”

-Ukraine was certainly posed as the champion of digitalization even before the war broke out.
+Ukraine was posed as the champion of digitalization even before the war broke out.

-In a video message, the Ukraine cabinet announced a ‘War-Time Economy’ with a one-off payment to those who have lost employment.
-It was translated that these payments were to be linked to ‘vaccination status’.
+In a recent video message, the Ukraine cabinet announced a ‘War-Time Economy’ with a one-off payment to those who have lost employment.

 On Mar 6th 2022, the Ukraine Prime Minister denied what Shmyhal had said and supported 6,500 UAH for “Every employee, every self-employed person whose job was taken away as a result of war”.